fssa-batch3/meena.subramanian__web_project/README.md

         * The seller can view the Details of products.

-EDIT THE PRODUCT DETAILS :( COMPLETD )
+EDIT THE PRODUCT DETAILS :( COMPLETED )
 * Scenario 1: Successfully edit the product details
     * Steps :
         1. Login as a seller.